zhibailin/MasteringEnglish/11-Pick_Partners.md

 And then energy, a lot of times people __are [[unmotivated]] for a specific thing__, but they’re motivated for other things.
 So, for example, someone might be really unmotivated to go to a job, and sit in an office.
 But they might be really motivated to go paint, right?

+Well, in that case they should be a painter.
+They should be putting art up on the internet.
+Trying to figure out how to build a career [[out of]] that, rather than wearing a [[collar]] around their neck, and going to a [[dreary]] job.